teamchalkboard/chalkboard-coding-challenges/string-parser.md

 - We will specify the language/runtime to write the code in.
 - You should include tests, written in whatever testing frameworks/libraries you prefer.

+## Time limit

+Please spend no more than 90 minutes on this challenge.

 ## Skills tested

 - Language understanding